yilundu/yilundu.github.io/_posts/2016-12-24-Deep Q Learning on Space Invaders.md

         self.model = Model(input=[input_layer], output=[policy])
 ```

-## Results for Duel Q Network
+## Results for Duel $$Q$$ Network
 ---

-Under the Duel Q Network, after about 600,000 frames of training, I got an average score of  297, better than the DDQN.
+Under the Duel $$Q$$ Network, after about 600,000 frames of training, I got an average score of  297, better than the DDQN.
 Interestingly, the movement is also very
-different then the Deep Q Network(I tried several different initializations of both networks and seemed to always result in these distinctive behaviors of play)!
+different then the Deep $$Q$$ Network(I tried several different initializations of both networks and seemed to always result in these distinctive behaviors of play)!

 ![Picture space invaders]({{site.url}}/images/duelq.gif){:.img-responsive .center}

 ## Conclusion
 ---
-In the above blog post, we explored how we can use Deep Q Networks to achieve decent performance on the Space Invaders game.
+In the above blog post, we explored how we can use Deep $$Q$$ Networks to achieve decent performance on the Space Invaders game.
 Given additional training time, the performance on the tasks will probably increase.

 As a final word, there many possible improvements we can make on the architecture described.
 One interesting possibility, inspired partly from cognitive science
-is prioritized replay, where we seek to preferentially replay events that are very 'different'(our estimated Q values significantly different than actual Q values)
+is prioritized replay, where we seek to preferentially replay events that are very 'different'(our estimated $$Q$$ values significantly different than actual $$Q$$ values)
 from what we expect.
 Recently, Google DeepMind released Asynchronous Advantage Actor Critic (A3C) method which generally performs better than variants of DQN on almost all games in the Atari suite, including Space Invaders.

 ### Acknowledgments